-Hash tables will be used to store records and tables in memory using apartment numbers as keys.
-This will ensure unique hash values, hence minimizing collisions [7] and avoiding a complex hashing function.
-An alternative data structure is arrays; however, an additional field will be required to store the apartment number.
-A tree data structure is not desirable either as it increases the complexity to O(log n) instead of O(1) in hash tables [7].
-This happens in the worst case scenario, where the required node is at the bottom of the tree.
-This problem, however, does not occur in a hash table structure.

-The connection state between the client and the server will be represented using a struct with details such as connection status, hostname/port used, authorization credentials, and socket file descriptor.
-This connection will then be reused for multiple get/set requests.
-The server is disconnected when requested to do so, or upon any error with respect to establishing a connection (invalid configuration file or credentials).
-In the event of an error occurring in the midst of a client request, an exception is thrown and the user is alerted to check the client/server log files to support their debugging process.

-If multiple clients attempt to connect to the server simultaneously, they will be notified of the busy nature of the connection and will be requested to try again later.
-Moreover, it is possible to extend this to maintain and manage a queue of multiple client connection requests.

-*All strings are terminated by a new line (‘\n’) character

-Table 1: Client Server Communication Protocol (Rev 1)
+Table 4: Test Cases

 Conclusion

-This document has highlighted the primary components and architecture of the state-of-the-art electronic system that will digitize data generated at residential buildings.
+This document has highlighted the primary components and architecture of an electronic system that will digitize data generated at residential buildings.
 The main goal of this storage server is to provide a secure, accessible and efficient method to store essential data.
 The client’s requirements are iteratively assessed against the system’s present functionality to best meet the necessary implementation.
+This is essentially following the Agile Development Model while developing this storage server.

 The storage system design is formed by the decisions taken in this document; however, it only represents the current state of the design and will reflect any future changes in the client’s requirements throughout the development process.
-For the time being, the major implementations are the hash table data structure, client-server protocol, error handling, and user shell interface.
+For the time being, the major implementations are the hash table data structure, client-server protocol, error handling, parsing of config file/data, changes to be made in our code, and test cases.

 Using this approach for record keeping at residential buildings, we hope to facilitate managerial tasks such as tracking a tenant’s rent payments, maintenance requests and effective communication between different entities.